DrChainsaw/NaiveGAflux.jl/README.md

 batchsize = 4
 dataset = (randn(ninputs, batchsize), Flux.onehotbatch(rand(1:nlabels, batchsize), 1:nlabels))

-# You typically do not want to measure fitness on the same data as the models are trained...
+# Not recommended to measure fitness on the training data for real usage.
 fitfun = AccuracyFitness([dataset])
-opt = Flux.Descent(0.01) # Careful with stateful optimizers...
-loss = Flux.logitcrossentropy
-population = [CandidateModel(model, opt, loss, fitfun) for model in models]
+opt = Flux.Descent(0.01) # All models use the same optimizer.
+Be careful with stateful optimizers... loss = Flux.logitcrossentropy population = [CandidateModel(model, opt, loss, fitfun) for model in models]